Day Trading Stats

 Day trading is a trading style that involves buying and selling a tradeable asset within the time span of a single trading day.
 In short, this means that all positions opened within one trading day are also closed out that same day.
 Day trading can take place in any financial or commodity market, although day traders tend to prefer highly liquid markets like the forex and stock markets.
 Day traders also tend to be well funded and to trade on margin whenever possible, as using leverage allows day traders to make money from relatively small intraday market movements.

-The most successful day traders study the market they plan to trade in thoroughly, as well as developing a trading plan prior to trading with any significant amount of money.
+The most successful day traders study the market they plan to trade in thoroughly, as well as develop a trading plan prior to trading with any significant amount of money.
 Day traders often use technical analysis to inform their trading activities while also providing trade signals.
 However, as you will see, day trading is an extremely difficult market to profit from.